What we do

 - Never to charge the milk producer

-- LCP was not aloud to operate in Scotland and N Ireland
+- LCP was not allowed to operate in Scotland and N Ireland

 Foot and mouth outbreak- Detrimental effect on the UK industry.